“We are swimming in Christianity” is a statement I've recently heard. I disagree. Are we, the Western society, really swimming in Christianity?

 You might have noticed people claiming they are “at least a million times as humble as thou art!”
 Seems like, stroking one's ego isn't a phenomenon that started with the internet.
 I don't care how much you think how holy you think you are, or what illness you believe is a punishment from God.
 What matters is what you say and how you act.
 And if you are truly Christian, put benevolence first, even to those you believe are sinners.

 The current trend — I have seen exceptions that give me hope — is moving away from that: there is an increase in voices and actions to limit the return of former criminals to society.
 Are we swimming in Christianity?
 I don't think so.
 I would even argue, the Western society has actually never fully embraced Christianity.
 There have been ups and downs, and this another down phase.
+In 2022, it's falling even more: we see a rise of fundamental “Christians” justifying transmisia, homomisia, xenomisia, etc. by claiming people that associate or even protect those are “groomers”.
+While transmisia and homomisia is nothing new with fundamentalists, even xenomisia seems to be uncontested among those gatherings.
+The modern West should be beyond that, no matter what faith you believe in, if any!

 I've seen countless times people claiming Science and Faith are mutually exclusive.
 I disagree.
 To me, trusting in God doesn't mean I reject science.